 From over ten years of quantitative policy research experience and teaching students of diverse backgrounds, Edward’s expertise is in applying advanced quantitative methods to educational, economic, and survey data to critically determine if local, state, and national education policies and practices support the success of underprivileged and marginalized students in schools and colleges.
 Edward draws on these experiences in teaching and mentoring his students.

 Formerly, Edward was a tenured economics educator at the Riverside Community College District in California where he taught for five years.
 During that time, he adopted Team-Based Learning™ and developed collaborative learning resources.
 Past research experience includes positions at the U.S. Department of Education and the International Monetary Fund.
-He holds a master’s degree in Economics from the University of California, Irvine, and a bachelor’s degree in Management Science and Engineering from Stanford University.
+He holds a PhD in Urban Education Policy from the University of Southern California, an MA in Economics from the University of California, Irvine, and a BS in Management Science and Engineering from Stanford University.

 Copyright © 2017-2019 W. Edward Chi.
 All rights reserved.